fj77-31415/frank-yolo-26/README.md

 For running Google Colab in VS Code:
 - "Select Kernel" in top right
 - Select Another Kernel > Colab > New Colab Server > GPU > Python3

+To run inference on some set of images:

+`results = model.predict(
+    source="path/to/images_or_folder",
+    imgsz=640,
+    conf=0.25,
+    save=True
+)`

+Or straight from terminal command:

+`python -m ultralytics.yolo detect predict model=yolo11n.pt source="path/to/images" --imgsz 640 --conf 0.25 --save`